Why Nonprofits Should Leverage a Cloud Financial Management Solution to Simplify Financial Processes for Growth

 Charitable Gift Annuities and Charitable Remainder Trusts: Advantages, Challenges and Best Practices

-For many donors, the most appropriate philanthropic solution will be determined by consultation with their legal counsel and tax advisors.
-For some, an outright gift will remain the vehicle of choice.
-For others, the flexibility of a charitable gift annuity or a charitable remainder trust will fulfill not only their personal financial planning goals, but their charitable intent in supporting a nonprofit for its continued success.
+For many donors, the flexibility of a charitable gift annuity or a charitable remainder trust will fulfill not only their personal financial planning goals, but their charitable intent in supporting a nonprofit for its continued success.

 Shining Example of a Public-Private Partnership